blabaere/dotfiles/README.md

 To make this worse, the fix is probably different for each terminal !

 To understand the problem, read and re-read [this article](https://linuxize.com/post/bashrc-vs-bash-profile/) until you understand it.
-TLDR: .profile is loaded only when logging (from LighDM or via ssh) and then .bashrc is loaded each time bash starts.
+TLDR: `.profile` is loaded only at login time (at startup or when remote via ssh) but `.bashrc` is loaded each time bash starts.

 ### Elementary Terminal
 Elementary puts its own stuff in PROMPT_COMMAND so the usual solution probably does not apply.